Createdd/Writing/2021/articles/awsAppAndDomain.md

 Then create a new record.

-Get the public address from you ec2 task overview page and add it as static value for your domain.
+Get the public address from your ec2 task overview page and add it as static value for your domain.
 For the record name simple add a "www" to the name:

 ![](../assets/awsAppAndDomain_2021-03-06-07-37-34.png)

 Couple of things to keep in mind:
 - this is a static link, which means if the IP address changes then you need to update this entry
 - this requires your application to send its content to the IP address and not some other port (often 8080).
-You can not specifiy a port here.
+You can not specify a port here.
 You must change this in your EC instance/cluster/task where you set up your Docker container.

 ![](../assets/awsAppAndDomain_2021-03-06-14-33-02.png)